johnchd/johnchd.github.io/_posts/2023-11-25-Breaking-Down-CSP's.md

 The goal of a Content Security Policy is to block *all* inline JavaScript (which is JavaScript directly within the HTML of a webpage), unless the JavaScript comes from a trusted URL.
 Since the JavaScript only comes from trusted URLs, it helps mitigate against XSS.

-# CSP Syntax, Directives, and Values
+# CSP Syntax, Directives, and Values:

 CSP's are defined by policy directives, which then consist of values.